 and the following day, dear saturdays got its first paycheck.

-while i’m so deeply grateful that i was able to help someone make madeleines and my actual passion in life made money, more than anything else, the perfect timing of these two occurrences is what i’m most appreciative of. these two things could have happened in any point of time, but it happened in perfect sequence and that to me, is god’s way of showing me that he is writing a beautiful story out our lives however impatient i may be. how could i not be thankful?
+while i’m so deeply grateful that i was able to help someone make madeleines and my actual passion in life made me some money, more than anything else, the perfect timing of these two occurrences is what i’m most appreciative of. these two things could have happened at any point in time, but it happened in perfect sequence and that to me, is god’s way of showing me that he is writing a beautiful story out our lives however impatient i may be. how could i not be thankful?

-lastly, this blog has little stats that i can follow (the analyst in me can’t help herself), and i discovered that there are people all around not only the country, but also the world who are taking the time to read this blog! first off, who reads nowadays?! but in all seriousness, from the bottom of my heart, thank you for taking time out of your day to following along thIS dear saturdays adventure.
+lastly, this blog has little stats that i can follow (the data nerd in me can’t help herself), and i discovered that there are people all around not only the country, but also the world who are taking the time to read this blog! first off, who reads nowadays?! but in all seriousness, from the bottom of my heart, thank you for taking time out of your day to follow along this “dear saturdays adventure”.